advancedresearch/the_century_of_satire/mary-of-magdala-the-reicarnated-goddess.md

 - In Christianity, people link this role to demon possession as the tolerated but not accepted way of living and Magdala as the somewhere-else-but-not-too-far place.

-Surely, if an actual Indian woman learned that they were compared with demon possessed prostitutes, they would be offended, but since Early Christianity did not have these people as customers yet the priority was to satisfy their main audience, which expected something like this, without giving it much thought.
+Surely, if an actual Indian woman learned that they were compared with demon possessed prostitutes, they would be offended, but since Early Christianity did not have these people as customers yet, the priority was to satisfy their main audience, which expected something like this, without giving it too much thought.

 ### 3. Simonianism and Helen of Tyre - parallels to Jesus and Mary of Magdala